Need help dealing with violent or distressing online content? Learn more

 Apple tablets and smartphones

-Apple operating systems from iOS12 enable you to restrict access to browsers and applications, in-app purchasing, social networking, inappropriate internet content, sharing of data (including photos and location), media streaming and online gaming.
+Apple operating systems from iOS12 enable you to restrict access to browsers and applications, in-app purchasing, social networking, non-child friendly internet content, sharing of data (including photos and location), media streaming and online gaming.
 Find out how

 Android tablets and smartphones

 Although Android has no general built-in parental control features, Android devices can be controlled using Google Family Link.
-See using third-party software below.
+See using third-party software.

 You can also set up parental controls on Google Play to restrict the content your child can download or purchase.